DimitryZH/diagrams-as-code/docs/aws_codepipeline_infrastructure.md

 4. **IAM Roles** provide necessary permissions to the **Pipeline** and **EC2 Instance**.

 This setup ensures a streamlined CI/CD process within AWS, leveraging various AWS services to automate code deployment and testing.

+This diagram is used in the project [AWS CodePipeline Infrastructure as Code (IaC)](https://github.com/DimitryZH/cloudformation-codepipeline).